msh31/SaveManager/README.md

 ## Features
 - **Backup and Restore Saves**
-  Create backups of your savegames and restore them when needed.
+  Create backups of your savegames and restore them when needed, with custom name support!

 - **List Saves and Backups**
   View all available saves and their backups with a simple command.